wozznik/BBPrototype/README.md

 1) First_step

-It represents a basic Sencha touch 2 application, with loading screen and Main view.
+It represents a basic ST2 application, with loading screen and Main view.

 2) Adding slider_menu

 In this step, I add slider_menu downloaded from (http://github.com/wozznik/Slider-Menu).
 For more information to add a Slider-menu into your application, read Slider-Menu README file!

-3) To be continue...
+3) Adding style

+In this step, I add a new style for Slider menu using SASS.
+We learn about, how ST2 is using SASS and how we can theming our ST2 Applications